TomasHubelbauer/csfd-digest/README.md

 Make pipeline failure (`npm start`) actually fail the pipeline.

-Render the movie popup by loading the movie file when opened.
+Render the movie popup by loading the movie file when opened in both versions.

-Update the CRA version to use the index file only before opening detail and then loading the detail file.
-Also make sure both local and remote work well with proxy etc. without having to copy the data files to `docs` and have that much redundancy.